emstoudenmire/TNML/README.md

 When saving the currently optimized weight tensor MPS to disk, the `single` app appends the label number which that MPS is targeting.
 So if the label parameter is set to 3, the program will output the file "W03" (either when the program ends or the WRITE_WF file is found).

+# Tips for Using the Codes

+- Using the "normal" feature map (i.e. [cos(pi/2*x),sin(pi/2*x)]) on larger image sizes can lead to a vanishing gradient problem.
+It's easy to understand why: this feature map is normalized so the overlap of two local feature vectors is strictly less than or equal to 1.
+To the extent that one can think of the weight MPS "W" as a sum (or superposition) of various input training states (the representer theorem, which doesn't strictly apply to tensor networks by the way), then the projection of training vectors into the environment of the weight MPS can lead to very small numbers.
+An interesting research direction would be to remedy this scenario by coming up with better initial states for W.

+- Since the codes include an automatic feature to reduce image sizes, it's a good idea to test research ideas on very small images (8x8) to quickly see if an idea works or not.

+- I have been finding that the `single` code can overfit the training data.
+This isn't too surprising since it produces a completely different MPS for each label type, thus creates a model with many more parameters than the `fixedL` code does.
+It would be interesting to see if this overfitting can be remedied by explicit L2 regularization, or perhaps just by restricting the bond dimensions of the MPS.